 Concurs with the regional decision to implement this IMC and any associated inspection plan.

-Consults with the Director to recommend instituting an IMC 0375 Coordination Panel.
+Consults with the DORS Director to recommend instituting an IMC 0375 Coordination Panel.

 04.05 Director, Division of Operating Reactor Licensing (DORL), NRR

 Coordinates staff reviews of licensing actions and, where applicable, staff interaction with other Federal agencies (e.g. FEMA, EPA, DHS, DOJ,) pursuant to any applicable memoranda of understanding.